Review: The line begins with Roy Fokker’s VF-1S

 The display stand is an awful neon green contraption with a UN spacy kite molded into the base.

-Despite being an almost entirely black toy, the Dark Gold toy has just as much painted on detail, if not more, than the original Fokker release.
-Though the dark panel lining is largely absent as it wouldn’t be seen, there is some light silver panel lining on the back of the toy.
-Overall, I was really pleased with the look of the Dark Gold release and it mercifully switched to a clear display stand.
+Despite being an almost entirely black toy, the Dark Gold and Red versions have just as much painted on detail as the regular release toy.
+Though the dark panel lining is largely absent, as it wouldn’t be seen, there is some light silver panel lining on the back of the toy.
+The Dark versions also include missiles that are color-matched to the toy and have a clear display stand eliminating two big visual negatives from the regular release toy.

 This toy tries to bring together everything you like about the Yamato 1/60 Version 2 toy (now sold by Arcadia) and the Bandai Hi-Metal R. You’ll get the features you like from the Yamato design including: